apigee/apigee-go-gen/docs/render/using-openapi-description.md

 Note that dry-run is only useful when the rendered template produces valid YAML.

+!!!
+Note
     If your template has issues, and it does not produce valid YAML, you can use the `--debug true` flag.
     This will print out the rendered template before even attempting to parse it as YAML.

 === "XML output"